IEEE-NITK/blog/_posts/2022-04-12-Semi-Supervised-Learning.md

  ---
 ```

-Machine Learning is broadly classified into three main categories - Supervised Learning, Unsupervised Learning, and Semi Supervised Learning.
+Machine Learning is broadly classified into three main categories -

+1. Supervised Learning - used when all the available data is annotated
+2. Unsupervised Learning - no annotated data is available
+3. Semi Supervised Learning.

 Supervised Learning includes models like linear regression, whereas unsupervised has logistic regression.
 Semi-supervised Learning falls between unsupervised Learning (with no labelled training data) and supervised Learning (with only labelled training data).
 It is a remarkable instance of weak supervision.